Polish president declares 'state of emergency' at Belarus border amid migration row | DW | 02.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Poland cited a "difficult and dangerous" situation on its border with Belarus.
+Polish officials cited a "difficult and dangerous" situation on the border with Belarus.
 Tension has grown in recent weeks over groups of migrants attempting to cross into the EU.

 Polish President Andrzej Duda has ordered a state of emergency in parts of two regions bordering Belarus, his spokesman said on Thursday.